Skhmt/tapic/README.md

 See test.html for examples on every part of twapi.js.
 Open up the console (F12 or ctrl-shift-i) to see the test outputs.
 You will need to put in a client id and oauth token in test.html for it to work.

 This is made for use in a client-side website, no server required.
-You could, for example, make a .html and package twapi.js with it, and use it with CLR browser.
-Or make an entire bot with it, but run off of the client's browser rather than a server.
-Or whatever really.
+Use cases are basically: CLR/BrowserSource on OBS, client-side websites, Electron, and NW.js.
+It does not work with vanilla node.js due to the use of `document.(event listener/emitter functions)` and browser WebSockets.

 This was written entirely in Javascript and has no dependencies besides a relatively up-to-date browser.

+Compile for a minified version at `http://closure-compiler.appspot.com/home` or use it from `skhmt.github.io/twapi/twapi.min.js`